-POTUS Continues To Target Voter Fraud, States Resist
+Donald Trump Continues To Target Voter Fraud, States Resist

 — The Hill (@thehill) July 2, 2017

 Kobach told Fox News that his state would comply, but not supply the White House with voters’ Social Security numbers.
-The commission is scheduled to meet July 19.
-Other memembers include Indiana Secretary of State Connie Lawson, New Hampshire Secretary of State Bill Gardner, Maine Secretary of State Matthew Dunlap and former Ohio Secretary of State Ken Blackwell.
+The commission is scheduled to meet on July 19.
+Other members include Indiana Secretary of State Connie Lawson, New Hampshire Secretary of State Bill Gardner, Maine Secretary of State Matthew Dunlap, and former Ohio Secretary of State Ken Blackwell.